unkn0wnvariable/PowerShell-Office365Admin/ExchangeWithMFA/README.md

 ## What is this?

 Connecting to Exchange Online through a remote PowerShell session doesn't work when using multi factor authentication.
-You can (apparrently) get round that by creating an application password, but in my mind creating a password to bypass MFA somewhat defeates the point of enabling MFA in the first place.
+You can (apparrently) get round that by creating an application password, but I've never got it to work and in my mind creating a password to bypass MFA somewhat defeates the point of enabling MFA in the first place.

-There is a new module available which does support MFA, so this folder is where I'll be putting new scripts that support MFA or old scripts as I update them.
+There now is a new "module" available which does support MFA, so this folder is where I'll be putting new scripts that support MFA or old scripts as I update them.

 ## Pre-requisites